πΊοΈ Overview

 β Check

-Perform various checks on associated research activity data
+Perform checks on associated research activity data to ensure consistency, readability, and easy analysis.

 # Check a specific research activity index